affctivai/RecSal-Net/README.md

 # RecSal-Net

-This is the PyTorch implementation of the EEG-Deformer in our paper:
+This is the PyTorch implementation of the RecSal-Net in our paper:

 ChaeEun Woo, SuMin Lee, Soo Min Park, Byung Hyung Kim, "RecSal-Net: Recursive Saliency Network for Video Saliency Prediction", 2025.